craigmclean39/waldo-top/README.md

 <h3 align="center">Where's Waldo</h3>

   <p align="center">
-    A Where's Waldo app created in React and using a Firebase server.
+    A Where's Waldo app created in React with Typescript and Firebase.
     <br />
     <a href="https://github.com/craigmclean39/waldo-top"><strong>Explore the docs »</strong></a>
     <br />